aseemrb/notes/index.md

 ## What is this?

 A collection of my notes on various subjects.
-Although the primary reason to build this collection is because I want to keep things organized for myself, yet I hope it may help someone else too.
+Although the primary reason to build this collection is to keep things organized for myself, yet I hope it may help someone else too.
 {: .text-justify}

 ---

 ## How to use this website

-1. Browse through the [subjects](/subjects) on the left panel for all all notes, or
+1. Browse through the subjects on the left panel for all notes, or
 2. Search for something specific using the search bar on top.